Diablo Immortal: Initial development

 Immortal was co-developed by Blizzard Entertainment and NetEase, the latter being Blizzard's partner for Chinese market releases.
 Blizzard intended to bring the core Diablo experience to the smartphone platform, making interface design choices to best fit that experience to the medium, including gameplay concepts that were unavailable to prior Diablo titles.
 By designing for a smartphone gaming audience, Immortal was intended to reach demographics and geographic regions that use mobile phones as their primary gaming platform, and therefore may not otherwise interact with Diablo in other formats.
 The game's director, Wyatt Cheng, and its senior combat designer, Julian Love, both worked previously on Diablo III, and included elements to Immortal which they were not able to include within its predecessor.

 The game was first announced during the opening ceremony of BlizzCon in November 2018, where the release platforms were confirmed as Android and iOS, with cross-platform play and progression carry-over between the two.
-Blizzard also announced plans to keep the Immortal experience fresh after its initial release with the regular addition of stories and characters.
+Blizzard announced plans to regularly add new stories and characters after Immortal's initial release.
 Shortly after the game's announcement, Blizzard began allowing players to pre-register on the game's website for admission to playtest the future beta version.

 In February 2019, NetEase's CFO, Yang Zhaoxuan, stated that the game was "pretty much ready" and still planned for a 2019 release; however, he also stated that Blizzard would be the ones to determine the exact release timetable.
 In November 2019, during BlizzCon, Blizzard posted an update on its official blog, confirming that Immortal was still in development; however, it stated that there was still no specific release date for the game, because "It takes significant time to meet the Blizzard quality level we're aiming for, and we have a lot of ambitious goals for Diablo Immortal."
 Additional details confirmed in the post included that the game would feature six playable classes (Barbarian, Crusader, Demon Hunter, Monk, Necromancer, and Wizard) and chargeable, class-specific 'ultimate' abilities.

 At the start of August 2020, at ChinaJoy, Blizzard and NetEase released a new gameplay trailer for Immortal, showcasing each of the six playable classes, and featuring the first appearance of Baal, one of the main antagonists from Diablo II and its expansion, Lord of Destruction.
 The trailer also revealed improvements to the game's graphics and character models, which had been implemented since the release of previous promotional material.